karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

   image: "/odinraylib2/cover.png"
 ---

 In this second post about making games using Odin and Raylib we shall look at how to add a simple player character and make it moveable.
+We will first introduce some simple left to right movement, and after that add gravity and the ability to jump.

-This post has a companion YouTube video that says pretty much the same stuff, but in video format.
-If you get confused by this post, then chances are that the companion video can help you understand.
-Here's the video:
+Here's the companion video for this post.
+If you get confused by this post, then chances are that the companion video can help you understand:

 Let's go!